SaminSarker05/ToTheMoon/README.md

     1) Marker: Press and drag the mouse around to make marker
     2) Trendline: Click once to plot your first point, then move your mouse and click again to plot the second point and draw the line between them
     3) Text: Type in your desired text, click enter, then click on the screen at the location where you want the text to appear
-    4) SMA: Simply click on the button once to display the simple moving average line
+    4) SMA: Click the button once and drag your mouse around a little to display the simple moving average line
-    5) Fib Retracement: This is similar to trendline; you are plotting two points.
+    5) Fib Retracement: This is similar to trendline; you are plotting two points
-    6) Bollinger Bound: click the button once and drag your mouse around a little to display the bollinger bounds.
+    6) Bollinger Bound: click the button once and drag your mouse around a little to display the bollinger bounds

 Dev Log